Rate equation limit for a combinatorial solution of a stochastic aggregation model: Introduction

 Let us shortly summarise the results of the scaling theory: to this end we define several quantities: the rate constants are assumed to be homogeneous in the sizes $k$ and $l$ with exponent $\lambda$, that is

 We further define the exponents $\mu$ and $\nu$ by the relation

-Both the large-$x$ and small-$x$ behaviours of $\Phi(x)$ are determined by the above exponents: the system is gelling if $\lambda>1$, non-gelling otherwise.
+{ describing the behaviour in the {\em strongly asymmetric\/} case $i\ll j$.} Both the large-$x$ and small-$x$ behaviours of $\Phi(x)$ are determined by the above exponents: the system is gelling if $\lambda>1$, non-gelling otherwise.
 If the system is non-gelling, the small-$x$ behaviour of $\Phi(x)$ depends on whether $\mu>0$, $\mu=0$ or $\mu<0$: in the former case, $\Phi(x)$ goes as $x^{1-\lambda}$, in the third it goes to zero faster than any power, whereas in the second it has a small-$x$ behaviour that must be determined separately in each particular case.
 The large-$x$ behaviour on the other hand is always of the type $x^{2-\lambda}\exp(-const.\cdot x)$ except when $\nu=1$, in which case the exponent arising before the exponential must be determined for every special case.

 This paper concerns a combinatorial solution proposed in \cite{BPC1,BPC2,BPC3,BPC4,BPC5} of a discrete microscopic model underlying the Smoluchowski equations (\ref{eq:2}).
 We shall refer to this solution, which uses in a fundamental manner the so-called Bell polynomials, as the {\em Bell Polynomial Ansatz} (BPA).